Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Acknowledgments

-We thank Yuli Slavutsky, Lee Carlin, Omer Ronen, David Zucker, and Yoav Benjamini for their comments on this manuscript that helped improve this work.
+We thank Yuli Slavutsky, Lee Carlin, Omer Ronen, David Zucker, and Yoav Benjamini for their comments on early versions of this manuscript, and Lihua Lei for valuable discussions.

-The work was supported by the Center for Interdisciplinary Data Science Research (CIDR).
 IF and YB were supported in part by the National Institutes of Health (NIH) R01GM083084, and the German Israeli Foundation.
 MP was supported by an Eshkol fellowship, an Eva, Luis and Sergio Lamas Fund award, a Fulbright fellowship, and the Zuckerman STEM Leadership Program fellowship.
+The project was also partially supported by the Center for Interdisciplinary Data Science Research at the Hebrew University.